phoenix-254/sqlike/README.md

 - ParseTree: Contains tree structure for the CNF.
 - Parser: Used to parse the CNF supplied by the user.
 This makes it possible for you to easily type CNF statements using the keyboard.
 This uses Bison library.
 - Scanner: Defines rules for how to scan and what action to take for each token given in input CNF by the user.
 This uses Flex library.
 Previously Lexer.l.
-- DBFile: A driver class that provides an interface for simply storing and retreiving records from the database.
+- DBFile: A driver class that provides an interface for simply storing and retrieving records from the database.

 Refer `docs/ProjectDescription.pdf` for more information.